jmb-oddbook/bikes_project/README.md

 *Note: there is no information when the respective station was opened or if the station was moved during it's existence.*
 * Weather data [lorem ipsum]

-The Capital Bikeshare System Data website also offers supplementary material such as member surveys and summaries.
+The Capital Bikeshare System Data website also offers supplementary material such as member surveys and summaries and *sub* Ras Time Data more json information about the configuration and status of the individual stations.

 ### Bike sharing data set
 #### Attributes